Instant Pot Pork Chops

 How to Serve Instant Pot Pork Chops

 These pork chops turn out very tender and ready to eat.
+Make sure to let them rest for a few minutes to allow the juices to settle.
 You can set them directly on the plate and eat them as is.
-They’re lightly seasoned, so they go with everything.
+They’re lightly seasoned, and go with everything.

 What to Serve With Instant Pot Pork Chops